louisho5/htmlCaptcha/README.md

 ## Styling

-It is possible to edit the CSS for all items:
+It is possible to override the CSS for all items:

 ```css